osate/osate2/analyses/org.osate.analysis.flows/help/markdown/latency.md

       is assumed to be empty.
     - **Assume full queue (FQ)**: Use minimum compute execution time times the queue size to determine the best case queuing time.
+- **Disable queuing latency in the results**: Determines whether worst-case queuing delay is reported for asyncronous busses.
+    - **Disable**: The worst-case queuing delay is always reported as 0.
+    - **Enable**: The worst-case queuing delay is reported as calculated below.

 The OSATE preference settings controlling the default values for flow latency analysis are found in the **OSATE > Analysis > Flow Latency** preference pane.